rymilton/unbinned_unfolding/README.md

 Usage
 ---

-Example usage instructions can be found under [USAGE.md](https://gitlab.cern.ch/RooUnfold/RooUnfold/-/blob/master/USAGE.md).
-More detailed description and recommendations can be found under [RooUnfold Documentation](https://gitlab.cern.ch/RooUnfold/documentation/-/blob/master/RooUnfold_recommendations.pdf).
+Example usage instructions as well as a more detailed description and recommendations can be found in the [User Guide](https://gitlab.cern.ch/RooUnfold/documentation/-/blob/master/RooUnfold_recommendations.pdf).